Mamie Colvin: Political career

 In 1918, Colvin unsuccessfully ran for Lieutenant governor of New York, where she received 48,142 votes out of a total of 2.1 million cast.
-In 1921, she become the first woman to run for United States congress in the state of New York when she represented the Prohibition Party for New York's 21st congressional district.
+In 1921, she become the first woman to run for United States Congress in the state of New York when she represented the Prohibition Party for New York's 21st congressional district.
 She also did not win this race, but she received 382 out of the 23,928 votes.

 Later years

 After failing to get elected in any public office, Colvin continued to advocate against alcohol consumption.
 From 1926 to 1944, Colvin was the president of the New York Women's Christian Temperance Union.
 In 1944, she became president of the organization at the national level, a position she held until 1953.

-On October 30, 1955, Colvin was preparing to give a speech at the First Methodist Church in Clearwater, Florida when she collapsed and died.
-She had suffered a heart attack.
+On October 30, 1955, Colvin was preparing to give a speech at the First Methodist Church in Clearwater, Florida when she collapsed from an heart attack and died.